bogdan/blog/slides/background-jobs-frameworks/one/01_slide.md

       )
     end

+!SLIDE
 ## [http://x.gusiev.com/statused-worker](http://x.gusiev.com/statused-worker)

-But not sure you really need it.
+## But not sure you really need it